lf-edge/edge-home-orchestration-go/README.md

 ---

 ## Documentation
-The Edge Orchestration documentation for the project is located in the [doc] folder.
+The Edge Orchestration documentation for the project is located in the [docs] folder.
 You can also familiarize yourself with other materials and plans by visiting the [wiki](https://wiki.lfedge.org/display/HOME/Home+Edge+Project).

 ---